 While financial advisors can’t submit your application, they can help you with timing decisions and tax planning.
 Fee-only advisors provide unbiased guidance without product sales pressure.

-FAQs on How to Apply for Canada Pension Plan Retirement Pension
+FAQs on How to Apply for Canada Pension Plan Benefits

-Can I apply for CPP if I've only worked in Canada for a few years?
+Can I apply for CPP retirement pension if I've only worked in Canada for a few years?

 Yes, you can apply for CPP with just one valid contribution.
 However, your benefit amount will be proportionally small.
 The system calculates benefits based on your total contribution years and amounts.
 International social security agreements may help if you've worked in other countries.